CissiWong/weather-api/README.md

   }
 }
 ```
-Next, copy this placeholder icon to the root of the project.
-You can replace the icon with anything you’d like.

 Finally, in chrome, go to Settings and then open Extensions in the sidebar.
 Make sure the ‘Developer mode’ checkbox is ticked, then click on the ‘Load unpacked extension’ button.
-Select the project folder and click ‘open’.
+Select this assignment's project folder and click ‘open’.
 You should now see the app in your extension list and and you should also see a new icon in Chrome!
 When you click the icon now, it’ll load your app in a popup.
 Just remember, when you make changes to your app, you may need to come back into the Chrome Extensions interface and click reload on your app.